openSUSE 13.2: green light to freedom!

 Dear contributors, friends and fans:

-fixing more issues has brought you the best that Free and Open Source has to
+is here providing the best that Free and Open Source has to offer with our

 Read more ...